Search for

 A-10C

-Precision Engagement upgrade for A-10A aircraft equipped with with new software and cockpit displays to provide compatability with precision guided weapons, including JDAM and WCMD
+Precision Engagement upgrade for A-10A aircraft equipped with with new software and cockpit displays to provide compatibility with precision guided weapons such as JDAM and WCMD

 KNOWN COMBAT RECORD: Iraq - Operation Desert Storm (USAF, 1991)